TamasKn/gomorra-api/README.md

 Images of characters belong to HBO.
 Names, logos, titles, events etc. regarding to the show are properties of Fandango, Cattleya and BETA.
 The series distributed by SKY Vision.

-The software is under BSD licence which means you can use or modify the source code as long as you include the BSD copyright notice.
+The software is under BSD license which means you can use or modify the source code as long as you include the BSD copyright notice.